yeoman/yeoman.io/app/_includes/yeoman.wiki/Homepage.md

 This will install the recommended tools globally.
 For scaffolding, our web app generator comes bundled with `yo`.
 You can install additional generators with npm.
 For exmaple to install the [AngularJS](http://angularjs.org) generator, you do `npm install generator-angular`.
 Run `yo` for more info.

+Note: using an improved command line tool such as console2 and powershell would help alot when using windows.

 ### Usage